-Eligible providers (as described above in this section) with programs that offer a comprehensive family literacy component will be evaluated according to the same criteria outlined above as well as the following additional criteria:
+Eligible providers with programs that offer a comprehensive family literacy component will be evaluated according to the same criteria outlined above as well as the following additional criteria:

 Criteria Point Value

 Interactive Parent/Child Activities 10

 Parent Education 10

 Adult Education 10

 Child Education 10

-Total 40
+Total 10

-The HIDOE ensures that all eligible providers have direct and equitable access to apply for grants and contracts, and the same grant or contract process is used for all eligible providers.
+The Hawaii Department of Education ensures that all eligible providers have direct and equitable access to apply for grants and contracts, and the same grant or contract process is used for all eligible providers.

-The Procurement and Distribution Office will announce the availability of grant funds under the auspices of WIOA Title II.
+The Procurement and Distribution Office will announce the availability of grant funds under the auspices of Title II of the Workforce Innovation and Opportunity Act.
 The following channels of communication will be utilized to publicize the information and ensure direct and equitable access.
 (This is described in the "Eligible Providers" section.)